Packaging ESP-IDF Components

 Create a License File

-Once you've uploaded your component, other users can discover, download, and use it.
-Including a license with your component is crucial to ensure proper usage.
+Once your component is published, others can discover, download, and use it.
+Including a license is essential for proper use.

 or LICENSE.txt